Subscribe

 Hello , I'm Cory and I will do my best to answer your questions about this article.
 Please remember that this is an experimental feature, and that I'm still learning.

-What are the conflicts of interest reported in the content?
+What are the key findings of the meta-analysis presented in the content?

 What are the key factors that support the use of radial access as the preferred vascular access approach for coronary interventions?